Out of Reach Press Contact and Kit

 HOURLY WAGES BY PERCENTILE VS. ONE- AND TWO-BEDROOM HOUSING WAGES

-THIRTEEN OF THE TWENTY LARGEST OCCUPATIONS IN THE UNITED STATES PAY LESS THAN THE HOUSING WAGE
+FOURTEEN OF THE TWENTY LARGEST OCCUPATIONS IN THE UNITED STATES PAY LESS THAN THE ONE-AND TWO BEDROOM HOUSING WAGES

 Chart compares the median hourly wages of the county’s most common low-wage occupations with the national one- and two-bedroom housing wage.
-Thirteen of the 20 most common occupations pay median wages that are lower than the two-bedroom Housing Wage, and 10 of these occupations pay median wages that are lower than the national one-bedroom Housing Wage.
+Fourteen of the 20 most common occupations pay median wages that are lower than the one- and two-bedroom Housing Wages.

 HOURLY WAGE PERCENTILES VS. ONE- AND TWO-BEDROOM HOUSING WAGES, BY RACE & ETHNICITY